cburschka/ejabberd-auth-php/README.md

 ## LICENSE

-The core project, without plugins, is available under the terms of the GNU General Public License, version 2 or later.
+The core project, without plugins, may be distributed or modified under the under the terms of the GNU General Public License, version 2 or later.

-Plugins are individually licensed:
+The following plugins duplicate the code of other software, and are licensed
+separately:

-* phpBB, all versions: GNU General Public License, v2
+* phpBB, all versions: GNU General Public License, version 2

-* Drupal, all versions: GNU General Public License, v2 and later.
+The remaining plugins contain no duplicated code, and are covered by the same license as the core project.

 GPL v2: http://www.gnu.org/licenses/gpl-2.0.txt
 GPL v3: http://www.gnu.org/licenses/gpl-3.0.txt